codesnail/CarND-AdvancedLaneFinding/README.md

                   [1000, 450]])
 ```

+These are then passed to Camera.setPerspectiveTransform(), which creates and stores a perspective matrix using cv2.getPerspectiveTransform() using these source and destination points.
+This matrix is then also used to initialize the class RoadFrame and is used in the method RoadFrame.getLane() to perform perspective transform on a frame of the road, using cv2.warpPerspective().
 Here is an example of a warped image:

 ![alt text][image4]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-The code to identify lane pixels is contained in the class RoadFrame in the method sliding_window() and search_around_poly().
-The code to fit a polynomial to these pixels is contained in class Lane in Lanes.py.
-First the method RoadFrame.getLane() is called.
-It determines if a previous left or right fit is passed to it.
-If not, then it uses the sliding_window() method, otherwise it uses search_around_poly().
-Both of these methods, after identifying left and right pixels, instantiate a Lane class and use Lane.fitPoly() method to fit a polynomial to them.
+In RoadFrame.getLane() after warping the road frame and applying binary threshold, the methods sliding_window() or search_around_poly() are called to identify lane pixels, depending on whether it's the first frame or subsequent.
+These methods identify lane pixels and instantiate an object of class Lane (contained in Lanes.py).
+Then Lane.fitPoly() method is called to fit a polynomial to these identified line pixels.

 Here is an example pipeline where lane lines are identified using sliding window:
 ![alt text][image5]

-This example is of a subsequent frame where lane lines are identified using a window around previous polynomial:
+This example is of a subsequent frame where lane lines are identified using a window around previously identified polynomial:
 ![alt text][image5.1]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.